Carnival Valor: Incidents

 A crewmember broke his back onboard Carnival Valor in 2014.
 In September 2018, a Monaco judge ruled that Carnival should pay the crewmember $1.4 million, but the company refused to pay.
 The crewmember then took the company to a U.S. Federal court in Miami which ruled in his favor; the crewmember won the suit.

 On August 3, 2017, the ship contacted the Houston-Galveston Coast Guard station and requested assistance for a woman who was injured from a fall.
 She was then medically evacuated by helicopter near Galveston after the ship left port for Cozumel.

 On October 10, 2019, a 23-year-old male passenger was critically injured when he fell from where he was sitting onto a lower deck.
 He was medically transported by a Coast Guard Eurocopter MH-65 Dolphin from New Orleans.

 On December 22, 2021, a 53-year-old man started experiencing stroke-like symptoms.
 He was picked up by a Coast Guard MH-65 218 mi south of Southwest Pass, Louisiana and transported to New Orleans.

 On February 16, 2022, a 32-year-old woman fell overboard while the vessel was around 150 mi from the coast of Louisiana when heading to New Orleans after a port call in Cozumel, Mexico.

-On 24 November 2022, a 28 year old man fell overboard 20 miles off Louisiana in the Gulf of Mexico.
+On 24 November 2022, a 28-year-old-man fell overboard 20 miles off the coast of Louisiana in the Gulf of Mexico.
 He was found and rescued by a United States Coast Guard helicopter over 15 hours later.